colinaut/eleventy-vite-windicss/README.md

 # Eleventy with Vite and Windicss

-This is a quick fork of (Eleventy with Vite)[https://github.com/fpapado/eleventy-with-vite].
+This is a quick fork of [Eleventy with Vite](https://github.com/fpapado/eleventy-with-vite).
 The only change is that I added Windicss.
 It works and is blazing fast!

 The vite-plugin-windicss is set to scan html, md, and njk files but you can add any other files by adjusting the options in the vite.config.js.
 Includes a handful of theme defaults in the tailwind.config.js file.